tidyverse/tidyverse.org/content/blog/duckplyr-1-0-0/index.md

 </div>

-In this article, we'll show how duckplyr can help you with data of different size, and explain how you can help improve the package.
+This article shows how duckplyr can be used instead of dplyr with data of different size, explain how you can help improve the package, and share a selection of other resources.

 ## A drop-in replacement for dplyr